noahbenson/Air.jl/README.md

     arguments shouldn't need to be duplicated in multiple places; rather a simple macro should make it easy for common parameters to occur in both places and be documented identically in both.
-  * `ChannelSourceKernel` type that creates a source kernel that pops values from a channel.
   * Better query/build/update API tools for the data structures?